 I think it's at least worth a try.
 Where do your thoughts take you when situations arise?
 What do you say to yourself after you complete an interview for a job, leave a meeting where you don't feel like you got your points across, skipped your time at the gym, ate that piece of cake you said you weren't going to or find out that your child has done something awful?

 Life situations that create simple everyday thoughts, often take us down rabbit holes of self-deprecation and spiritual ruin.
 Situational Self Talk is a remedy for negative thinking.
 While practice doesn’t make perfect, it certainly yields better.
-RELEASE SPRING 2019.
+RELEASE FALL 2020.
 Check back for updates or sign up for my newsletter.

 Creating Your Conference Experience